The coding assignment for this lesson is in three parts. Here are some instructions for completing the assignment.

 - Give your thoughts on whether you plan to use the IDE instead of Notepad++.

 This project is one week in length.
-Please refer to the course Calendar, in Canvas, for the due date.
+Please refer to the Canvas course Calendar for the due date.

-- Post a link to your IDE evaluation video to the Lesson 4 Discussion Forum in Canvas.
+- Post a link to your IDE evaluation video to the Lesson 4 Discussion Forum.
 (20 of 100 points)

 - Complete the Lesson 4 quiz.